Shop RNIB Donate now

 We believe that creating experiences that are enjoyable, immersive and inclusive requires the participation of the people who will use them.

-Our team of accessibility experts works with gamers with different levels and types of vision impairment to review concepts and designs to offer advice.
+Our team of accessibility experts works with gamers with different levels and types of sight loss to review concepts and designs to offer advice.

-Please share as many details of your project as you can.
-For example, your aims, timeframe and budget.
-We’ll be in touch shortly.
+Please provide as many details of your project as possible through this form, such as your aims, timeframe, and budget.
+We’ll review your requirements and will be in touch shortly.

 We collaborate and support research on accessible gaming that aims to make it possible for more blind and partially sighted gamers to play the games they want to play and on the platform of their choice.
 We have an extensive background of working with universities, industry and other stakeholders on research studies across a number of different areas.